bareos/bareos/pull_request_template.md

 ### Checklist for the _reviewer_ of the PR (will be processed by the Bareos team)
+Make sure you check/merge the PR using `devtools/pr-tool` to have some simple automated checks run and a proper changelog record added.

 ##### General
 - [ ] Is the PR title usable as CHANGELOG entry?